 About Eli Fieldsteel

-Eli Fieldsteel is a composer specializing in music technology with a diverse history of interdisciplinary collaboration.
-He is the recipient of the 2014 James E. Croft Grant for Young and Emerging Wind Band Composers, first prize in the 2012 ASCAP/SEAMUS Student Commission Competition, as well as awards and recognition from other organizations, including the Bandmasters Academic Society of Japan and the Frank Ticheli Competition.
+Eli Fieldsteel is a composer specializing in creative audio coding and music technology, with a diverse history of interdisciplinary collaboration.
+He is the recipient of a 2018 Klingler Electroacoustic Residency at Bowling Green State University, the 2014 James E. Croft Grant for Young and Emerging Wind Band Composers, and first prize in the 2012 ASCAP/SEAMUS Student Commission Competition.
 His music has been performed nationally and internationally by ensembles such as the Dallas Wind Symphony, the North Texas Symphony Orchestra, the Kawagoe Sohwa Wind Ensemble of Tokyo, and the University of North Carolina Chapel Hill Wind Ensemble.
-His music is published under Lovebird Music, and has been recorded on SEAMUS and Aerocade Music record labels.
-He has studied composition with Cindy McTee, Jon Christopher Nelson, Bruce Pennycook, Russell Pinkston, and Gerald Shapiro.
+His composition teachers have included Cindy McTee, Jon Christopher Nelson, Bruce Pennycook, Russell Pinkston, and Gerald Shapiro.

-Fieldsteel’s music and research engages with the intersection between music technology and performance, focusing on human-computer improvisation, interactivity, and sensor-driven music.
+Eli’s music and research engages with the intersection between technology and performance, focusing on human-computer improvisation, musically interactive systems, and sensor-driven music.
 Utilizing new technologies and real-time environments, his works are highly gestural, expressive, and richly detailed.
 As an active collaborator, he has worked closely with dancers, choreographers, lighting designers, architects, and video artists, resulting in a variety of unique instruments and site-specific installations and performances.
-He is fluent in several music programming languages, and maintains an active teaching presence online through a well-trafficked series of SuperCollider tutorials.

 BA (Music), Brown University; MM (Composition), The University of North Texas; DMA (Composition), The University of Texas at Austin